Frequently Asked Questions

 9. What will happen if the case does not settle?

 Your case will probably go to trial.
 If your case goes to trial the outcome will be determined by outsiders.
-Either a judge or a jury will decide all unresolved issues.
+Either an arbitrator, a judge or a jury will decide all unresolved issues.

 10. What should I wear?